hisamparker/hello-client/README.md

 ## Deployment

 I deployed the front end to netlify, although vercel would also be an excellent choice.
+Probably a better choice.

 You'll need the netlify.toml file to prevent cors issues, I've included a vercel.json file too in case you go with vercel ᕙ⁞ = 〰 = ⁞ᕗ